Mariners notebook: Morning meetings scrapped as COVID-19 protocols redefine spring training

 What else is different?

-The workouts will be more spread out than usual to meet distancing requirements and use all of their side of the complex.
+The workouts will be more spread out to meet distancing requirements and will use all of their side of the complex.

 “Typically all the bullpens are thrown up at the major league kind of ‘six pack’ area, they’ll be spread out today,” he said.
 “We’ll use the minor league side and the big league side at the same time.
 We’ll never have more than two guys throwing at a time (in the same area).”